The Hot Sauce Market: What's Turning Up the Heat in 2026?

 Structural Trends: Co-Packing, Private Labels & Traceability

 Hot sauces have all shapes and tales, but some are well-known due to their history, taste, and global reach.
 While some have been existing for over a century, others are capitalizing on today's global food trends.
-Let's list the ones making waves in 2025.
+Let's list the ones still making waves today:

 Sriracha